Please note : This post may be updated overtime with additional tips.

 Think about the position you assume as you rest each night.

-Littlehales suggests we end the habit of laying on our back facing the ceiling as we sleep because that relaxes the throat too much which causes a narrowing of airways which can lead to snoring or sleep apnea.
+Nick Littlehales suggests we stop the habit of laying on our back facing the ceiling as we sleep because that relaxes the throat too much which causes a narrowing of airways which can lead to snoring or sleep apnea.

 This supine position also keeps the brain alert.

-Face planting into your bed laying on your stomach also isn’t very comfortable twists your neck and spine into un-natural and straining positions leading to cervical problems and making it hard to breathe.
+Face planting into your bed laying on your stomach also isn’t a great idea (or remotely comfortable) as it twists your neck and spine into un-natural and straining positions leading to cervical problems and making it hard to breathe.

 Nick advises you face the opposite of your dominant side.